Rishabh1991mtu/LLM_RAG_Project/README.md

 1. **Changing the Embedding Model:**

-	-Update the embedding_model variable in the script. embedding_model = "all-MiniLM-L6-v2" .
+	- Update the embedding_model variable in the script. embedding_model = "all-MiniLM-L6-v2" .
 2. **Changing the Number of Retrieved Documents**:
-	-Adjust the k parameter in the retrieve_documents function:
+	- Adjust the k parameter in the retrieve_documents function:
-	-retrieved_docs = retrieve_documents(model, index, docs_data, user_query, k=6)
+	- retrieved_docs = retrieve_documents(model, index, docs_data, user_query, k=6)
 3. **Modifying the LLM Model:
-	-Update the llm_model variable to use a different Ollama model:
+	- Update the llm_model variable to use a different Ollama model:
-	-llm_model = 'llama3.2:1b'
+	- llm_model = 'llama3.2:1b'